MylesBorins/board/by-laws.md

   - ix) adopting or amending any IP Policy document, or amending or deleting any provision of these By-laws relating to the IP Policy; and
-  - x) adopting amending any charter or other document relating to the operations or scope of the TSC.
+  - x) adopting amending any charter or other document relating to the operations or scope of the TSC or the CommComm.
 - c) No Director whose attendance and voting rights have been suspended shall be counted for purposes of determining quorum, the number of Directors then in Good Standing or the number of Directors required for voting purposes, unless otherwise required by law, these Bylaws